ways/BlueDo/README.md

 * -e / --enable to start service on app start.
 * -m / --minimize to start minimized

+# Configuration

+There are lots more options in the config file.
+Feel free to tune.

 # Screenshots

 ![v3_2](https://raw.githubusercontent.com/ways/BlueDo/master/images/v3_2.png)